formkit/docs-content/essentials/forms.md

 ## Unmounting inputs

 When inputs are unmounted from a form — for example when using `v-if` — the key and value is removed from the form’s data.
 However, in some circumstances it may be preferable to keep the key/value pair even after the input has been removed.
-This can be accomplished by using the `preserve` prop.
+This can be accomplished by using the `preserve` prop:

 <example
   name="input errors prop"